 - We found Camping in Europe to be very cost-effective.
-This not only allowed us to have more indoor space than a hotel, but we also had the outdoors as our playground.
+Utilizing camping equipment not This not only allowed us to have more indoor space than a hotel, but we also had the outdoors as our playground.
 The campsites often had activities for the kids along with a big swimming pool.

 - What to pack?